Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection

 \section{Conclusion}

 We introduced {the first} universal image immunization framework that defends against diffusion-based editing by injecting target semantics through a targeted UAP.
-By incorporating two optimization objectives--target semantic injection and source semantic suppression--the method effectively overrides the source content while suppressing the original semantics, guiding edits toward the injected target.
-As it requires only a simple additive operation at test time, the method enables highly efficient and model-agnostic deployment. { Our universal immunization approach significantly outperforms all universal baselines adapted from prior image-specific methods, remains effective in data-free settings, and demonstrates strong competitiveness against image-specific approaches, underscoring its practical applicability. }
+By incorporating two optimization objectives--target semantic injection and source semantic suppression--the method effectively overrides the source content while suppressing the original semantics, guiding edits {conditioned on} the injected target.
+As it requires only a simple additive operation at test time, the method enables highly efficient and model-agnostic deployment.
+Our method significantly outperforms all universalized baselines adapted from prior image-specific methods, remains effective in data-free settings, and demonstrates strong competitiveness against image-specific and optimization-free approaches, markedly reducing the performance--cost tension and underscoring its practical applicability.